-Upon admission to the program, each student is matched with a faculty research advisor with whom she or he will work throughout the program.
+Upon admission to the program, students are matched with a faculty research advisor with whom they will work throughout the program.
 This advisor will provide research guidance as well as academic program advisement.
 In addition, each student is assigned an experienced student mentor(s) who provide initial assistance and support.
 When the student is ready to begin dissertation research, the student and the student's advisor select dissertation committee members.